GiuliaPaggi/MiniDT_online_monitor/README.md

 Based on the analysis of actual data, the timebox has a width of around 400ns.
 For this reason, the events are randomly simulated in a 400ns interval before the scintillator signal.

-Before running the monitor program, the user needs to specify in the configuration file the paths to the data and runs' log files, where the plots should be saved and refreshed every 30s, and where the cumulative ones should be saved at the conclusion of the monitoring session.
+Before running the monitor program, the user needs to specify in the configuration file the paths to the data and runs' log files, where the plots should be saved and refreshed every 30s.
 Through the configuration file, the user can also decide if the plots are to be shown as a matplotlib figure during the program execution or only saved in the chosen folders.
 If the program does not find the configuration file in the working folder, the user is asked to specify the file through a graphical interface.